shirograhm/riot-items-tfm2/workshop_desc.md

 Mod v0.7.0+ - v0.5.3
 Mod v0.5.7+ - v0.5.1 & v0.5.2
 Mod v0.5.6 - versions up to 0.5.0

+If you are playing the beta, check the Git repository for a manual release for branch 0.6.0-beta. https://github.com/shirograhm/riot-items-tfm2/releases

 [h1] Custom Item Values [/h1]
 This mod works directly out of the box!